- Teaches students:

-I've been successfully teaching many instruments and proficiency levels for over 14 years now, and can say with pride that teaching is my passion, and I anticipate it being a very important part of the rest of my life.
+I've been successfully teaching many instruments and proficiency levels for 16+ years now, and can say with pride that teaching is my passion, and I anticipate it being a very important part of the rest of my life.

 I enjoy reading nonfiction books on science, math, and philosophy, and am building a career as a pop music producer.